Human factors in diving equipment design: Diving stages and wet bells

 Diving stages and wet bells are open platforms used to lower the divers to the work site and to control the ascent and in-water decompression, and to provide safe and easy entry and exit from the water.
-Design must provide space for the working diver and where appropriate, the bellman, in positions where they are protected from impact during transit and prevented from falling out when above the water.
-The divers may be seated, but more usually stand during transit.
+Design must provide space for the working diver and possibly the bellman.
+They must be in positions where they are protected from impact during transit and prevented from falling out when above the water.
+The divers may be seated, but standing during transit is more common.

 A stage must have a way to guide the umbilical from the surface tending point to the diver so the diver can be sure of finding the right way back to the stage.
 This can be provided by having the diver exit the stage on the opposite side to boarding, with the umbilical passing through the frame, but this is not infallible in bad visibility, and a closed fairlead is more reliable.
 Running the umbilical via the stage may also be needed to ensure the diver cannot approach known hazards, such as the thrusters of a dynamically positioned vessel.

-A wet bell has an open-bottomed air space at the top, large enough for the diver and bellman's heads, intended as a place of refuge in an emergency, where some breathing problems can be managed.
+A wet bell has an open-bottomed air space at the top, large enough for the diver and bellman's heads.
+This space can be used as a place of refuge in an emergency, where some breathing problems can be managed.
 The air space must be large enough for an unresponsive diver to be suspended by their harness with their head in the air space, as it may be necessary to remove an unresponsive diver's helmet or full-face mask to provide first aid.
 The bell is also provided with an on-board emergency gas supply, sufficient for any planned or reasonably foreseeable decompression, and a means of safely switching between surface and on-board gas supply.
 This necessitates an on-board gas distribution manifold and divers' umbilicals that are deployed from and stored on the bell, and someone to operate the panel and tend the working diver's excursion umbilical.
 The bellman does this, and also serves as standby diver.
 The buoyancy of the air space may have to be compensated by ballast, as the bell must be negatively buoyant during normal operation.